greg-raven/Uncommon-Sense/_posts/2021-01-14-the-prime-function-of-government.md

 ---
-title: 'The prime function of government'
+title: "The prime function of government"
 layout: post
 categories:
 - property